kaltura/kaltura-api-workshop/README.md

 ### Task 3
 #### Create Playlist

-A playlist is created for the given user, per session, after login, using the user's name.
-The session is used to store the playlistId so that the same playlist is retrieved for following questions and used for all recordings *in that session.* However, given a new session, a new playlist will be created.
-This session is created with the user KS (which contains the user email address), making it easier to find later.
+A playlist is created for the given user, per session, right after login.
+The playlist is created using the User KS, which contains the email address, thereby associating the playlist with that user.
+The playlistId  of the new playlist is stored in the session so that the same playlist is used for questions that haven't been recorded yet *in that session.* A new playlist is created if all questions have been recorded, or if the session has ended (by going to the login page).

+This is done so that the same email address can be used in each test; obviously in a real setting, a candidate would be prevented from answering the same questions again.

 ### Task 4.1
 #### Get playlist